Enter the Boardroom with Nurole

 office block

-S2, E28 - Building a plural board career: how to network effectively, develop expertise spikes, overcome uncertainty and position yourself as a candidate, with Cathy Turner
+61. Cathy Turner - Building a plural board career: how to network effectively, develop expertise spikes, overcome uncertainty and position yourself as a candidate

 In recent years, Cathy has built a broad plural career at listed companies, with current NED positions at Lloyds Banking Group plc, Rentokil plc and Spectris plc.
 Tune in to her conversation with Nurole CEO Oliver Cummings to hear her thoughts on: How did you get your first NED position?
 (1:50) How did you turn that first position into a plural career?
 (7:55) To what extent has your performance in current positions created more non-exec opportunities in the future?
 (11:28) What have been the most challenging moments in building your non-exec career?
 (14:55) Where do you go for support as a board member?
 (19:18) Did you consciously develop a board expertise spike in remuneration?
 (21:30) What are the different archetypes people can lean into to develop their board careers?
 (24:51) ⚡The Lightning Round ⚡(28:55) and (Audience question) How do you pitch yourself as a first-timer versus someone who had a portfolio of non-executive roles?
 (32:52)